 In fact, hydrocutting allows for a more accurate and scalable method of processing a wide variety of food products, such as pickles.
-You can even automate the entire line, which will drastically increase production rates.
+You can even automate the entire line, drastically increasing production rates.

 Vanmark Automated Produce Processing Equipment

-Produce processors that leverage automation will find themselves able to weather the labor shortage while taking advantage of increased production rates, decreased waste, and less downtime.
+Produce processors that leverage automation will be able to weather the labor shortage while taking advantage of increased production rates, decreased waste, and less downtime.